aws-samples/amazon-sagemaker-secure-mlops/README.md

   + `SCLaunchRole`: for AWS Service Catalog to deploy the whole SageMaker environment
   + `SageMakerExecutionRole`: execution role for the SageMaker workloads and Studio
   + `SageMakerPipelineExecutionRole`: execution role for SageMaker pipelines
+  + `SageMakerModelExecutionRole`: execution role for SageMaker model endpoint, will be created in each of dev, stating and production accounts
   + `SCProjectLaunchRole`: for AWS Service Catalog to deploy project-specific products (such as SageMaker Notebooks)
   + `AmazonSageMakerServiceCatalogProductsUseRole`: for SageMaker CI/CD execution (CodeBuild and CodePipeline)
   + `AmazonSageMakerServiceCatalogProductsLaunchRole`: for SageMaker MLOps project templates deployments
-  + `SageMakerModelDeploymentRole`: deployment role for SageMaker Model endpoints
   + `VPCFlowLogsRole`: optional role for VPC Flow Logs to write logs into a CloudWatch log group

 ## AWS Organizations setup for multi-account ML model deployment